paulazoo/college-key-foundation-api/README.md

 ## General

-API backend for College Key Foundation website, written in Ruby on Rails by Paula Zhu.
+Old API backend for College Key Foundation website, written in Ruby on Rails by Paula Zhu.

 You can only request the server from the following origins: